Display all Bios

 Godin earned a degree in Finance and holds a master's degree in business administration from the University of Western Ontario.
 Godin is also a graduate of the International School of Banking.

 Keith Herron joined Regions in 1988 and serves as the head of Strategic Planning and Execution.
 In this role, he leads the planning process to develop the enterprise strategic plan and the execution of the plan's tactics.
 The Strategic Planning and Execution Group develops enterprise-wide initiatives such as Regions360, customer service, financial literacy, and customer retention, while ensuring these priorities are rapidly executed throughout the company's markets.
-This group also has responsibility and oversight for Regions' Six Sigma initiative.
+This group also has responsibility and oversight for Regions' Lean Six Sigma initiative and Corporate Mergers and Acquisitions.
 Herron is a member of the company's Operating Committee.

 Before being named to his current role in 2012, Herron served as the regional president for the company's Midsouth Region, which includes Tennessee, North Carolina, Virginia, Kentucky, Missouri, Iowa, Illinois and Indiana.
 During his career, he has been head of Credit Review and an area president for North Alabama, East Tennessee and Middle Tennessee.
 He also worked as a credit analyst, a Commercial Middle Market and National Accounts Relationship Manager, and served as the Commercial Banking Executive for Central Alabama.